 Choose a language.
 Keyboard dictation is not available in all languages.

-If you don’t see the language you want in the pop-up menu, choose Add Language or Customise to download it.
+If you don’t see the language you want in the pop-up menu, choose Add Language or Customize to download it.
 You can download multiple languages.

 If you no longer want to use a language you downloaded, you can remove it.
-Click the Language pop-up menu, choose Customise, then unselect the language you don’t want to use.
+Click the Language pop-up menu, choose Customize, then deselect the language you don’t want to use.

 Click the Shortcut pop-up menu, then choose a shortcut to start dictation.

-To create your own shortcut, click the Shortcut pop-up menu, choose Customise, then press the keys you want to use.
+To create your own shortcut, click the Shortcut pop-up menu, choose Customize, then press the keys you want to use.
 For example, you could press Option-Z.